Cacti/rrdproxy/README.md

 - PHP 5.4+, 7.1+ recommended
 - RRDTool 1.5+, 1.6+ recommended

-PHP Must also be compiled as a standalone CLI binary including modules for SOCKETS, POSIX, PCNTL, GNU GMP, OPENSSL and ZLIB.
+PHP Must also be compiled as a standalone CLI binary including modules for SOCKETS, POSIX, PCNTL, GNU GMP and ZLIB.

 ## Usage